samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

 });
 ```

+### Use the custom colors

-Then replace the colors in the borders, `WithBlueBorder`, `withTealBorder`, `WithOrangeBorder` to the custom colors of border-mysite-blue, border-mysite-teal, border-mysite-orange.
+Then replace the colors in the CaptionImaged component borders,
+`WithBlueBorder`, `withTealBorder`, `WithOrangeBorder` to the custom colors of
+border-mysite-blue, border-mysite-teal, border-mysite-orange.

 ?> **IMPORTANT:** If you modify the Tailwind config, you must rebuild & restart
 the site to have the tailwind css properly rebuild.
 The tailwind config creation